KinNeko-De/template-dotnet/README.md

 # Replacing variables

 ***From dotnet templating***

-Choose the right output depending of your context
+Choose the right output depending of your context.

 Transform | Input | Output
 -------|------|--------